chen-zhenn/ui-components/src/js/slider/README.md

 __1.__ Create a instance of class Slider passing the following parameters:

 __wrap__: A selector container to slider.
-__items__: A array of object containing elements to banner as image, dimensions e etc.
+__items__: A array of object containing elements to banner as image, dimensions and etc.
 __time__: A number to timer of slider.

 **I.e**: